-Anger is a God given emotion because we are a mirrors of our Creator, and we know that God feels anger too (more about this later).
-Where we run into trouble as Christians is when we don’t process our anger in healthy way; instead, we stuff it, explode, or act out in some other (displaced) way.
-It's bewildering; we can have such good intentions to deal with our anger in a Biblical way, but fail to achieve our objective.
-Why is this?
-One difficulty is when we don't know why we are so angry.
-Or maybe we know, but our anger is disproportionate to what is going on.
-What is our anger really trying to tell us?
-And what do we need to do about it?
+As it turns out, anger is a God-given emotion given to make our hearts burn with righteousness for the things of God, against evil and the things that God hates.
+We mirror of our Creator in many ways, and from scripture we know that God feels anger too; however, God instructs us to leave responding to unrighteousness to Him.
+He said, "Vengeance is Mine" (Her 10:30).
+Where we run into trouble is, unlike God, we tend to sin in our anger, when we don’t deal our anger in healthy way; instead, we stuff it (perhaps getting sick over it), explode, or act out in some other (displaced) way.
+It's bewildering really; we can have such good intentions to deal with our anger in a Godly way, but fail to achieve that objective.
+Why is this you may ask?
+Well, one difficulty we can have is when we don't know why we're angry.
+Or maybe we know, but our anger is disproportionate to what's going on.
+Actually, our anger serves it purpose best, when we can view it as a message.

-Where did we get the idea that we have to stay angry to get what we want?
+So, where did we get the idea that we have to stay angry to get what we want?
 From childhood?
 From Television?
 Movies?
-To be effective in getting our needs met, and deal with our anger in a healthy way we need to: pick up the phone, listen to the message, hang-up the phone, (stop feeling angry), examine the message, and figure out what we need to do to take care of ourselves.
+Music?
+The reality is, to be effective in getting our needs met, we need to simply pick up the phone (listen to the message), hang up the phone, then get to work by examining the message, so we can figure out what we need to do about it.

+So just how do we stop feeling angry?
 Prayer is how we hang up the phone.
-When we can step back, take a deep breath and reach out to the One who knows how we feel, Who listens to us, Who is there for us - good or bad, and talk to Him about what's really going on; the anger starts to drain away.
+When we can step back, take a deep breath and reach out to the One who knows how we feel, Who listens to us, Who is there for us - good or bad, when we can talk to Him about what's really going on, the anger starts to drain away.

-As to long standing resentments, well, we can pray for these individuals daily; pray that they may have love, peace, prosperity, and a personal relationship with Jesus.
-We can pray that God softens their hearts, every day for several days.
-The surprising thing is that often, God softens our heart and we no longer feel a burning resentment.
+As to long standing resentments, well, we can pray for these individuals daily, praying that they may have love, peace, prosperity, and a personal relationship with Jesus.
+We can pray that God softens their hearts.
+We may have to do this every day for several days.
+The surprising thing is, often God softens our heart instead and we no longer feel a burning resentment.